Religious conflicts in the U.S.

 the U.S., Canada and Australia, have taken a more liberal approach towards

 biblical authority, and have developed beliefs about homosexuality which are

 based on the Bible's general themes of justice and love, and the findings of human sexuality researchers.
 They regard loving

 committed same-sex relationships on a par with similar heterosexual

 In the past, the Episcopal Church, USA and the rest of the Anglican Communion has successfully survived conflicts

 over human slavery, contraception, female ordination to the priesthood, female consecrations to the status of bishop, and the elevation of a female bishop to primate of the province.
-However, hatred and discomfort of homosexuality
+However, feelings of hatred and discomfort torards homosexuality

 Topics Covered in this section:

 Home page of the Concerned Clergy and Laity of the Episcopal Church,

 Julie Wortman, et al., "Claim the Blessing," Beyond Inclusion,